Point partition numbers: decomposable and indecomposable critical graphs: The class of -critical graphs

 Since a graph $G$ satisfies $\pa_t(G)=0$ if and only if $G=\ems$, and $\pa_t(G)\geq 1$ if and only if $V(G)\not=\ems$, it follows from Proposition~\ref{Chap3:Prop:coloring=critcal=forbidden} that $\CR_t(0)=\{\ems\}$ and $\CR_t(1)=\{K_1\}$.
 Let $\cRG_t$ denote the class of connected $t$-regular graphs.
 Then it is easy to check that $\cRG_t\subseteq \CR_t(2)$ and

 K\"onig's characterization of bipartite graphs implies that

 For any fixed $k\geq 3$, a good characterization of the class $\CR_t(k)$ seems to be unlikely.

 While the class of $\chi$-critical graphs has attracted a lot of attention, this is not the case for the class of $\pa_t$-critical graphs with $t\geq 2$.
 The papers by Kronk and Mitchen \cite{KronkM75}, by Bollob\'as and Harary \cite{BollobasH74}, by Mihok \cite{Mihok81}, and by \v{S}krekovski \cite{Skrekovski2002} are all devoted to the structure of $\pa_2$-critical simple graphs.
-The papers by Schweser \cite{Schweser2019} and by Schweser and Stiebitz \cite{SchweserS2019} contain some results about $\pa_t$-critical graphs having multiple edges and with arbitrary $t\geq 1$.
+The two papers by Thomason \cite{Thomason79} \cite{Thomason82} deal with $\pa_t$-critical simple graphs for $t\geq 1$, and the papers by Schweser \cite{Schweser2019} and by Schweser and Stiebitz \cite{SchweserS2019} contain some results about $\pa_t$-critical graphs having multiple edges and with arbitrary $t\geq 1$.

 If we want to check whether a given graph is $\pa_t$-critical, it suffices to investigate all edge deleted graphs.
 This follows from the following trivial result.

 \begin{proposition} Let $G$ be a graph and let $k\geq 2$ be an integer.
 Then $G\in \CR_t(k)$ if and only if $\de(G)\geq 1$ and $\pa_t(G- e)<k \leq \pa_t(G)$ for every edge $e\in E(G)$. \end{proposition}